 To strengthen ODESI’s capacity to report to the OCAD U community on human rights concerns and complaints and to ensure high standards in the collection and retention of confidential human rights data, ODESI worked with IT Services and York University’s IT Services to fully customize the newly procured OCAD U Human Rights Case Management System.
 The goal is for ODESI to begin using the new data management system in November 2015.

 On August 13, 2015, a Sustainability Working Group attended by 23 members of our community met to develop the Sustainability Committee mandate, to plan for a Fall 2015 Sustainability Forum and to generate a number of new campus initiatives, to be prioritized by the Committee.

 Creative Writing Circle

-In order to create and support opportunities that advance sustainability through collective and critical reflection, knowledge generation and art and design creation, ODESI in collaboration with the Learning Zone, Indigenous Visual Culture Program, Facilities Planning and Management and Studio Management, explored how to re-use and repurpose existing student art projects and materials with our community.
+In order to create and support opportunities that advance sustainability through collective and critical reflection, knowledge generation and art and design creation, ODESI, in collaboration with the Learning Zone, the Indigenous Visual Culture Program, Facilities Planning and Management and Studio Management, explored how to reuse and repurpose existing student art projects and materials with our community.
 ODESI supported students to create mobile reuse bins that will be used to collect and transport materials from the shops and studios to be used in curriculum and by our community.